c-chiniquy/iglo/docs/README.md

   cmake -S . -B build
   cmake --build build --config Release
   ```
-- CMake will download AgilitySDK and place it in the build folder.
+- CMake will automatically download AgilitySDK if needed and place it in the build folder.

 ### Linux